1. Meyler Cup. For First XIs of clubs playing in the Premier and Division 1 and up to 4 Lancashire based Westmorland League teams.

 If runs per over are equal, the side having lost fewer wickets after 20 overs shall be the winner.

-If still equal, the match shall be a tie and will be replayed.
-Tied matches will be replayed on the opponent's ground.
+If still equal, the match shall be a tie and shall be decided by a bowl out or coin toss and not replayed.

 Matches may only be postponed if either team in a Meyler Cup match is involved in the Lancashire, National Village or National Club Knock -out Competitions or, in the Loxham Cup, if the ground of the home club is required for a match in any ofthese Competitions.